mdomagk/personal-website/content/project/dfg-multivar/index.md

 ---
 title: Multivariate Analysis of Power Quality
-summary: New methods for multivariate analysis of power quality in large amounts of data
+summary: Project on new methods for multivariate analysis of power quality in large amounts of data funded by the Deutsche Forschungsgemeinschaft (DFG)
 tags:
   - Data Mining
   - Time Series Analysis
   - Indices
+  - Power Quality
   - Measurement
-  - Power Quality
-  - Harmonics
 date: '2024-01-01T00:00:00Z'

 # Optional external URL for project (replaces project detail page).